 חָלָה châlâh khaw-law’; a primitive root (compare H2342 (חוּל), H2470 (חָלָה), H2490 (חָלַל)); properly, to be rubbed or worn; hence (figuratively) to be weak, sick, afflicted; or (causatively) to grieve, make sick; also to stroke (in flattering), entreat: KJV – beseech, (be) diseased, (put to) grief, be grieved, (be) grievous, infirmity, intreat, lay to, put to pain, ⨯ pray, make prayer, be (fall, make) sick, sore, be sorry, make suit ([idiom] supplication), woman in travail, be (become) weak, be wounded.

 Wow, we’ve gone full circle: H2470 (UnlockBibleMeaning.com and other online Strong’s) has referred us back to H2342 and included H2490 (PC Study Bible).
 Look at the 3 Hebrew words I’ve emboldened above and see why.
-I know you probably can’t read Hebrew but just compare the Hebrew letters.
+I know you probably can’t read Hebrew, but compare the Hebrew letters.

 We have two identical letters in each of these three words:

-The other two letters, the ה (hay) and the וּ (vav) are vowels.
+The other two letters, the ה (hay) and the וּ (vav), are vowels.
 Notice in the references that ALL three words are ‘primitive roots.’
-Conclusion: Having the same 2 root letters and all 3 words being primitive roots we can say that Biblical Hebrew roots can be RELATED AMONG THEMSELVES.
-I don’t want to get into grammar but I’ll just add that 2 letter roots are unusual (it’s generally 3 letters) and in this circumstance it’s not unusual to find the last letter doubled … which is the case of H2490 where we see the ‘lamed’ doubled.
+Conclusion: Having the same two root letters and all three words being primitive roots, we can say that certain Biblical Hebrew RELATE AMONG THEMSELVES.
+I don’t want to get into grammar, but I’ll add that two-letter roots are unusual (it’s generally three letters), and in this circumstance, it’s not uncommon to find the last letter doubled, which is the case of H2490 where we see the lamed doubled.

-The unfortunate fact that the Strong’s reference in PC Study Bible and other Study tools aren’t identical has no incidents on the outcome … because both H2342 AND H2490 are related through their roots.
+The unfortunate fact that the Strong’s reference in PC Study Bible and other Study tools aren’t identical has no incidents on the outcome, because both H2342 AND H2490 relate through their roots.

-This single Biblical Hebrew word should make us realize not only the conundrums faced by translators but also simple ‘readers’ like our audience, you and me.
-With so many ‘translated words’ options, how can we hope to understand this?
+This single Biblical Hebrew word should make us realize not only the problems faced by translators but also readers like our audience, you, and me.
+With so many translated word options, how can we hope to understand this?
 It is normal to wonder what the relationship between all of these renditions of formed is.

 This blog post is an excerpt from chapter 6.3 of the book Origin of the Universe

 Go over to UnlockBibleMeaning.com.
-Read the context around Job 26.13 In a nutshell this story of Job revolves around Job, who as a righteous individual undergoes the severest of trials.
-He talks about the power etc of God … the end of the book reveals, however, that Job has a serious problem … I will not reveal it now … as there are other allusions to the Genesis creation … that show the relationship of God to Job, and through him, all human beings.
+Read the context around Job 26:13; in a nutshell, this story of Job revolves around Job, who, as a righteous individual, undergoes the severest of trials.
+He talks about the power of God, but the end of the book reveals, however, that Job has a severe problem.
+I will not disclose it now, as there are other allusions to the Genesis creation, that show the relationship of God to Job, and through him, all human beings.

-Biblical Hebrew words carry within themselves variations on the main meaning.
-That’s why H2342 is used about 60 times in the OT but the KJV translators had to use about 27 different English words and expressions to render it.
-That ratio of 60/27 is really quite high.
-Some would have us believe that it should be 60/1, in other words every time we see H2342 it would always be translated with the SAME English word.
+Biblical Hebrew words carry within themselves variations on the deeper meaning.
+That’s why H2342 is used about 60 times in the OT, but the KJV translators had to use about 27 different English words and expressions to render it.
+That ratio of 60/27 is quite high.
+Some would have us believe that it should be 60/1; in other words, every time we see H2342, it would always be translated with the SAME English word.
 Begin to see:

-- A 60/1 translation would totally stunt and limit our comprehension of this Biblical Hebrew word.
+- A 60/1 translation would stunt and limit our comprehension of this Biblical Hebrew word.

 There are many, many such Biblical Hebrew stories.
 We are only just beginning to get the gist of the whole picture.
 Each word is a piece of the puzzle with all of its contours–pieces of the story picture The Explanation will help you assemble.